gi-ux/BachelorProject/README.md

 ## Project structure

 To have a better management of the project, different folders have been created:
-- notebook folder contains all Notebooks and .py files
+- **csv** folder contains miscellaneous .csv files used
-- doc folder contains information regarding the progress and implementation of the project, this folder also houses reports for the project display.
+- **doc** folder contains information regarding the progress and implementation of the project, this folder also houses reports for the project display.
-- csv folder contains miscellaneous .csv files used Some folders are kept offline for size and privacy reasons.
+- **id_finder** folder contains a .py file that is used to get Twitter usernames from accounts id.
+- **notebook** folder contains all Notebooks and .py files
-- sage folder contains the Python implementation of the SAGE project (found in External Tools > SAGE), modified and updated for use in this project.
+- **sage** folder contains the Python implementation of the SAGE project (found in External Tools > SAGE), modified and updated for use in this project.
+- **youtube_checker** folder contains a custom parser user to identify the availability of YouTube urls.

+Some folders are kept offline for size and privacy reasons.

 ## Privacy